What can the different user types do in WordPress

 Additional User Capabilities: create drafts, delete drafts, submit drafts for review

-The author user role in WordPress are very similar to the contributor, but more independent.
-In addition to creating drafts, they can also publish their own posts and add media.
-They can also edit their own posts after they have been published.
-But they can only do that for their own content.
+The author user role in WordPress is very similar to the contributor but more independent.
+In addition to creating drafts, they can publish their posts and add media.
+They can also edit their posts after they have been published.
+But they can only do that for their content.

-This user role has also access to the media uploader.
+The author role has also access to the media uploader.
 Although they can use media uploaded by other users, they can’t delete them.
-They can only do that for media that they have submitted themselves.
+They can only do that for the media that they have submitted themselves.

-Additional User Capabilities: create posts, delete their own posts, edit their own posts, upload media, delete their own media.
+Additional User Capabilities: create posts, delete their posts, edit their posts, upload media, and delete their media.

 Another important user type in WordPress is the editor.
-They are often used for people who manage the authors and contributors.
-These users are able to not only add and edit their own content, but they can do that for others as well.
-Editors have also access to the content structure of the site, so they can add new categories, moderate comments, add pages.
+They are often used by people who manage authors and contributors.
+These users cannot only add and edit their content, but they can do that for others as well.
+Editors have also access to the content structure of the site, so they can add new categories, moderate comments, and add pages.

-Therefore, editors have access to the entire content of a site and can edit anything related to it.
+Therefore, users with the editor role have access to the entire content of a WordPress site and can edit anything related to it.

 This is often the only user role with permissions to edit and theme plugin settings.

 There’s a small difference if you are running a WordPress network though.
-They won’t be able to upload or delete themes and plugins.
-They can only activate plugins that are allowed in your network, and they can’t disable network enabled plugins.
+Administrator role users won’t be able to upload or delete themes and plugins.
+They can only activate plugins that are allowed in your network, and they can’t disable network-enabled plugins.
 Also in a network, they lose the capabilities regarding theme and plugin edits.

 Additional User Capabilities: Import and export content, manage users, manage themes, manage plugins.

-This WordPress user role is reserved for WordPress networks.
-They are the admins that can oversee everything and edit all sites.
+This WordPress user role is reserved for WordPress networks, also known as WordPress multisite networks.
+They are the super administrator that can oversee everything and edit all sites.
 They are also able to create new sites and manage the available plugins and themes.

-Additional User Capabilities: Create Network, manage sites, manage network plugins, manage network themes.
+Additional User Capabilities: Create networks, manage sites, manage network plugins, and manage network themes.

-With a few clicks, you can change the default behavior, hide or show admin areas or show widgets based on the user role.
-You can also export or import your presets and quickly install similar roles in all your sites.
+With a few clicks, you can change the default behavior, hide or show admin areas, or show widgets based on the user role.
+You can also export or import your presets and quickly install similar roles on all your sites.